4d/docs/docs/ORDA/entities.md

 ### Shareable or alterable entity selections

-An entity selection can be **shareable** (readable by multiple processes, but not alterable after creation) or **alterable** (supports the [`.add()`](API/entitySelectionClass.md#add) function, but only usable by the current process):
+An entity selection can be **shareable** (readable by multiple processes, but not alterable after creation) or **alterable** (supports the [`.add()`](API/entitySelectionClass.md#add) function, but only usable by the current process).

+#### Properties

-- a **shareable** entity selection has the following characteristics:
+A **shareable** entity selection has the following characteristics:

 - it can be stored in a shared object or shared collection, and can be passed as parameter between several processes or workers;
 - it can be stored in several shared objects or collections, or in a shared object or collection which already belongs to a group (it does not have a *locking identifier*);
 - it does not allow the addition of new entities.
 Trying to add an entity to a shareable entity selection will trigger an error (1637 - This entity selection cannot be altered).
 To add an entity to a shareable entity selection, you must first transform it into a non-shareable entity selection using the [`.copy()`](API/entitySelectionClass.md#copy) function, before calling [`.add()`](API/entitySelectionClass.md#add).

-> Entity selection APIs such as [`.slice()`](API/entitySelectionClass.md#add) support shareable entity selection since they do not need to alter the original entity selection (they return a new one).
+> Most entity selection functions (such as [`.slice()`](API/entitySelectionClass.md#slice), [`.and()`](API/entitySelectionClass.md#and)...) support shareable entity selections since they do not need to alter the original entity selection (they return a new one).

-- an **alterable** entity selection has the following characteristics:
+An **alterable** entity selection has the following characteristics:

-	+ it cannot be shared between processes, nor be stored in a shared object or collection.
+- it cannot be shared between processes, nor be stored in a shared object or collection.
 Trying to store a non-shareable entity selection in a shared object or collection will trigger an error (-10721 - Not supported value type in a shared object or shared collection);
-	+ it accepts the addition of new entities, i.e. it is supports the [`.add()`](API/entitySelectionClass.md#add) function.
+- it accepts the addition of new entities, i.e. it is supports the [`.add()`](API/entitySelectionClass.md#add) function.

+#### How are they defined?

 The **shareable** or **alterable** nature of an entity selection is defined when the entity selection is created (it cannot be modified afterwards).
 You can know the nature of an entity selection using the [.isAlterable()](API/entitySelectionClass.md#isalterable) function or the `OB Is shared` command.